 Effective team management transforms your office.
 It can create an environment where happy, self-sufficient employees work well on their own and also come together to create a winning team.
 This isn’t always as simple as it sounds.

 A good manager must take into account the backgrounds and experiences each employee brings to their work.
 Experiences that change with every generation.
-Three excellent managers, Kelly Parsons O’Brien, Courtney Reynaud, and Hunter Quinn, discussed just this at the 2018 California Association of Collectors conference in Monterey, California.
+Three excellent managers, Kelly Parsons O’Brien, Courtney Reynaud, and Hunter Quinn, discussed multi generational team management at the 2018 California Association of Collectors conference in Monterey, California.

 Generations On Your Team